Now’s the Perfect Time to Perform a Website Health Check

 Web design regularly changes, and current trends are always evolving.
 Obtaining trust and recognition comes from keeping up-to-date with these trends.
 Start with a design that won’t become outdated by using a professional designer who stays on top of what’s popular.
 Current design trends to watch for include:

-- Bold call to actions with easy to recognize Buttons that beg to be clicked
+- A bold call to action with easy to recognize buttons that beg to be clicked

 - Interactive elements to inform and provide your viewer with fun eye candy that will be remembered

 A large portion of visits to your website happens via mobile rather than a desktop computer.
 Don’t miss out by having a website that forces visitors to pinch and zoom to see text on small screens.
 Ideally, your website should behave appropriately across all devices including tablets, smartphones, and computers of all brands.

 You can test how “mobile friendly” your website is by using any number of online tools like https://search.google.com/test/mobile-friendly

 Ensuring your website it mobile friendly is a critical “must have” during your website checkup.

 Images and videos are a great way to engage visitors but are you bogging your site down with clunky ones that take a long time to load?
 Bloated images or videos are often the culprits in a slow-responding website.
 You can check your site’s speed performance at the Pingdom website for free.

 The Fund for Lake Michigan showcases lots of photography and video for their visitors.
 Luckily, everything is optimized so the website loads in 1.5 seconds!

 4. Prioritize Content Over Design

 Content is where a lot of websites drop the ball.
 All style and no substance let your customers down.
 Your website content should communicate what you do or sell, give examples, and provide evidence you’re not only credible but the best.
 Follow these guidelines to make the most impact with your content: